HcashOrg/Hx-Doc/docs/wallets/hx-building.md

 This pops up the cmake gui, but if you've used CMake before it will probably be showing the wrong data, so fix that:

-- Where is the source code: `D:\hyperexchange\hyperexchange`
+- Where is the source code: `D:/hyperexchange/blocklink_crosschain_privatekey`
-- Where to build the binaries: `D:\hyperexchange\x64`
+- Where to build the binaries: `D:/hyperexchange/blocklink_crosschain_privatekey/x64`

 Then hit Configure.
-It may ask you to specify a generator for this project; if it does, choose Visual Studio 12 2017 Win64 for 64 bit builds and select Use default native compilers.
+It may ask you to specify a generator for this project; if it does, choose Visual Studio 15 2017 Win64 for 64 bit builds and select Use default native compilers.
 Look through the output and fix any errors.
 Then hit Generate.

+Launch Visual Studio and load D:\hyperexchange\blocklink_crosschain_privatekey\x64\blocklink_crosschain_privatekey.sln

+Set Active Configuration to `RelWithDebInfo`, ensure Active Solution platform is `x64` for 64 bit builds

+Build Solution

+After build successfully,build `INSTALL` target, then will create a directory `third_libs` under blocklink_crosschain_privatekey, include `blocklink_libbitcoin.lib` and `blocklink_libbitcoin_secp256k1.lib`.

+> Build project files for hyperexchange

+1.Set up environment for building:

+    D:
+    cd D:\hyperexchange\HyperExchange
+    notepad setenv_x64.bat

+Put this into the notepad window, then save and quit.

+    @echo off
+    set GRA_ROOT=d:/hyperexchange
+    set OPENSSL_ROOT=%GRA_ROOT%\OpenSSL
+    set OPENSSL_ROOT_DIR=%OPENSSL_ROOT%
+    set OPENSSL_INCLUDE_DIR=%OPENSSL_ROOT%\include
+    set BOOST_ROOT=%GRA_ROOT%\boost_1_64_0
+    set CROSSCHAIN_PRIVATEKEY_PROJECT=%GRA_ROOT%/blocklink_crosschain_privatekey

+    set PATH=%GRA_ROOT%\CMake\bin;%BOOST_ROOT%\stage\lib;%OPENSSL_ROOT%\lib\;%CROSSCHAIN_PRIVATEKEY_PROJECT%;%PATH%

+    echo Setting up VS2017 environment...
+    call "%VS150COMNTOOLS%\..\..\VC\vcvarsall.bat" x86_amd64

+In my PC,VS150COMNTOOLS:"C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\VC\Auxiliary\Build\", please set a correct path of file vcvarsall.bat by your PC.

+Note keep slash and backslash are consistency with the example

+Then run

+    setenv_x64.bat

+2.Run CMake:

+    D:
+    cd D:\hyperexchange\HyperExchange
+    notepad run_cmake_x64.bat

+Put this into the notepad window, then save and quit.

+    setlocal
+    call "d:\hyperexchange\HyperExchange\setenv_x64.bat"
+    cd %GRA_ROOT%\HyperExchange
+    cmake-gui -G "Visual Studio 15"

+Then run

+    run_cmake_x64.bat

+This pops up the cmake gui, but if you've used CMake before it will probably be showing the wrong data, so fix that:

+- Where is the source code: `D:/hyperexchange/HyperExchange`
+- Where to build the binaries: `D:/hyperexchange/HyperExchange/x64`

+Then hit Configure.
+It may ask you to specify a generator for this project; if it does, choose Visual Studio 15 2017 Win64 for 64 bit builds and select Use default native compilers.
+Look through the output and fix any errors.
+Then hit Generate.

-2.Launch Visual Studio and load D:\hyperexchange\x64\hyperexchange.sln
+3.Launch Visual Studio and load D:\hyperexchange\x64\hyperexchange.sln
-3.Set Active Configuration to `RelWithDebInfo`, ensure Active Solution platform is `x64` for 64 bit builds 4.Build Solution
+4.Set Active Configuration to `RelWithDebInfo`, ensure Active Solution platform is `x64` for 64 bit builds 5.Build Solution

-Or you can build the `INSTALL` target in Visual Studio which will copy all of the necessary files into your `D:\hyperexchange\install` directory, then copy all of those files to the `bin` directory.
+Or you can build the `INSTALL` target in Visual Studio which will copy all of the necessary files into your `D:\hyperexchange\HyperExchange\install` directory, then copy all of those files to the `bin` directory.

 ---